-

 Range / Habitat

-- King angelfish occur in the tropical Eastern Pacific from the Sea of Cortez to Ecuador and Peru, including the Galapagos Islands.
+- Occurs in the tropical Eastern Pacific from the Gulf of California to Ecuador and Peru, including the Galapagos Islands.

-- Juveniles hide in reef crevices and seldom venture far from cover.
-They also may be encountered in tide pools.
+- Juveniles hide in reef crevices and rarely venture out.
+They may also be encountered in tide pools.

 Reproduction & Growth